How Far Is 300 Feet? 15+ Things That Are 300 Feet Long

 New York World Building

-Seven-tenths as tall as The Great Pyramid of Giza
+Seven-Tenths as Tall as The Great Pyramid of Giza

 While many things that are 300 feet tall can evoke awe, none can quite match the overwhelming presence of a structure that has stood for over 4,000 years.